CodyReichert/awesome-cl/README.md

 * [Casting SPELs in LISP](http://www.lisperati.com/casting.html) - A fun way to learn LISP while reading a comic book.
 * 📹 [Common Lisp Programming: from novice to effective developer](https://www.udemy.com/course/common-lisp-programming/?referralCode=2F3D698BBC4326F94358) - A learning video series on the Udemy platform (*full content under paid access*).
 By an active lisper and community contributor (@vindarel).
 [Github home](https://github.com/vindarel/common-lisp-course-in-videos/).
   > Thanks for supporting my work on Udemy.
 I can send a free link to students, just contact me.
+* [Loving Common Lisp, or the Savvy Programmer's Secret Weapon](https://leanpub.com/lovinglisp) - Quick introduction to Common Lisp with many examples.
+A particular focus is on how to use Large Language Models (LLMs).

 Intermediate
 ------------